bkw777/notice.sh/README.md

   ;notice -c -i @$f
 ```

 Example, increase volume by 5% and show the new level,
 updating the same notification rather than generating new ones
-(set the volume low, paste the command & enter, then up-arrow to repeat the same command several times)
+(set the volume low, paste the command & enter, then up-arrow to repeat the command a few times)
 ```
 $ notice -i @/tmp/volume_notification -n sound -s "Sound Volume" -b "$(amixer sset Master 5%+ |awk '/[0-9]+%/ {print $2,$5}')"
 ```